kisernl/options_calculator/README.md

 **6. Use the Application:**

 * Open your web browser and navigate to `http://localhost:3000`.
 You should now be able to use the Options Calculator.

-## Contributing

-If you'd like to contribute to this project, please feel free to submit pull requests.